boxed/mutmut/README.md

 ### Enable debug output (increase verbosity)

-By default, mutmut "swallows" all the test output etc. so that you get a nice clean output.
+By default, nootnoot "swallows" all the test output etc. so that you get a nice clean output.

 If you want to see all the detail to aid with debugging, you can set